MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ### Force inventory on Objects

-To reduce API calls, the inventory flows do not update all objects with each sync run.
-Instead, they only update objects that have been modified since they were last inventoried.
+To reduce API calls, the inventory flows do not update all objects with each synchronization run.
+Instead, they only update objects modified since the last inventory.

 If you want to force the inventory for an individual object, you can use the **Inventory Me** flag.
 All objects have this flag.